Mahadev-Hummanagol/ARC-Prize-2025/README.md

 This competition includes several components.
 The competition as described here carries a prize of $125,000 with an additional $600,000 available if any team can beat a score of 85% on the leaderboard.
 Further opportunities outside of Kaggle may also be available- to learn more visit ARCprize.org.

-Your work could contribute to new AI problem-solving applicable across industries.
+ Work could contribute to new AI problem-solving applicable across industries.
 Vastly improved AGI will likely reshape human-machine interactions.
 Winning solutions will be open-sourced to promote transparency and collaboration in the field of AGI.